Marissa Williams, B.A., M.Sc.

 Originally from Prince Edward Island, I obtained a Bachelor’s degree in Psychology from Western University and subsequently obtained a Master of Science degree in Clinical Neuroscience from McMaster University.
 I am currently completing a Master of Counselling Psychology degree at Athabasca University.

-Starting in September 2019, I am thrilled to be working as a Therapist Intern at Turning Point Psychological Services and will be accepting new clients at the Thornhill location.
+I am currently accepting new clients at the Thornhill location.
 I am happy to see clients in-person or online for video-based therapy.

 I have helped clients in hospital and private practice settings overcome various concerns including depression, social anxiety, performance anxiety, generalized anxiety, difficulty concentrating, restlessness/impulsivity, learning difficulties, low self-esteem/self-concept, obsessive-compulsive disorder (OCD), perfectionism, body-focused repetitive behaviours (BFRBs), hoarding behaviours, self-harm, and suicidal thoughts.

-When I began working at Sunnybrook Health Sciences Centre six years ago, I developed a special interest in helping individuals with obsessive-compulsive and related disorders (OCD, trichotillomania or hair-pulling disorder, excoriation or skin-picking disorder, hoarding disorder).
+When I began working at Sunnybrook Health Sciences Centre in June 2013, I developed a special interest in helping individuals with obsessive-compulsive and related disorders (OCD, trichotillomania or hair-pulling disorder, excoriation or skin-picking disorder, hoarding disorder).
 I co-led a cognitive-behavioural therapy (CBT) treatment group for OCD, which was particularly rewarding as I witnessed individuals conquer their OCD fears and take back their lives.
 I also co-led a CBT group (including Habit Reversal Training - HRT) for body-focused repetitive behaviours (BFRB) and was actively involved with a CBT group for hoarding.

 I have several years of experience working with adolescents and adults who are engaging in self-harm and experiencing significant suicidal thoughts, some of whom have recently attempted suicide.